tonkeeper/wallet-api/README.md

 * `royaltyAmount` (decimal string): nanotoncoins sent as royalties
 * `deployAmount` (decimal string): nanotoncoins sent with deployment of sale contract
 * `transferAmount` (decimal string): nanotoncoins sent with nft transfer message
-* `forwardAmount` (decimal string): nanocoins to be sent as a notification to the sale contract
+* `forwardAmount` (decimal string): nanocoins to be sent as a forward for the NFT transfer (in the second transaction)

 Primary confirmation UI displays: